yytzsy/SCDM/README.md

 ## Data Preprocessing

-As denoted in our paper, we perform the temporal sentence grounding task in three dataset: Charades-STA, ActivityNet Captions, and TACoS.
-Before the model training and testing in these three dataset, please preprocess the data first.
+As denoted in our paper, we perform the temporal sentence grounding task in three datasets: Charades-STA, ActivityNet Captions, and TACoS.
+Before the model training and testing in these three datasets, please preprocess the data first.

 * Go to the '**./grounding/Charades-STA/data_preparation/**' folder, and run:
 ```